OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

  |

 ###
-Can I configure automatic deployments for a specific role or environment?
+Can I configure automatic deployments for a specific role or environment? {#AutomaticDeploymentTriggers-CanIconfigureautomaticdeploymentsforaspecificroleorenvironment?}

 Yes!
 You can apply a filter to the events to restrict which deployment targets will actually cause the trigger to fire, and consequently, which deployment targets will be automatically deployed to.
 Consider the example of an auto-scaling web farm shown below where we only want to trigger automatic deployments for **TradingWebServers** in the **Production** environment.